krobelus/git-branchstack/README.md

 and `parent2`.
 The order here does not matter because it will be determined by which topic occurs first in the commit log.

+By default, when dependencies are added to generated branches, the commit message will include their topic tags.
+You can turn this off for all branches with the `--trim-subject` option, or for a single dependency by adding the `+` character before a dependency specification (like `[child:+parent]`).

 If there is a merge conflict when trying to apply a commit, you will be shown potentially missing dependencies.
 You can either add the missing dependencies, or resolve the conflict.
 The conflict resolution will